hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/23_IN_THE_EDITORIAL_CHAIR.md

 +++

-Great is Journalism.
+> Great is Journalism.
 Is not every Able Editor a Ruler of the World, being a persuader of it ; though self-elected yet sanctioned by the sale of his Numbers ?
+>

-Thomas Carlyle
+> Thomas Carlyle

-~^^R. TILAK became the declared editor of" the
+Mr. TILAK became the declared editor of the
-"*^' Kesari on 22nd October 1887, and of the Mahratta on 3rd Spetember 1891.
+ Kesari on 22nd October 1887, and of the Mahratta on 3rd Spetember 1891.
 Since then, he conducted these journals as proprietor till the last, and though, the editorship was occasionally transferred to others, still